Rust vs Julia in scientific computing

 For me, the answer is: No

-Although Julia has a just-in-time compiler that can make it very efficient, it misses the advantages of a real compiler for a statically typed language.
+Although Julia has a just-in-time compiler that can make it very efficient, it misses the advantages of compilers of statically typed languages.

 The Rust compiler is a major help for writing correct code, doing refactorings and scaling a project.
 Compared to C/C++, it eliminates even more classes of bugs at compile time.
-The most important ones for scientific computing are data-races, memory safety and uncaught exceptions.
+The most important ones for scientific computing are data races, memory bugs and uncaught exceptions.

-Even if you only care about performance, for the maximum performance without Julia's performance footguns, use Rust instead of Julia!
+Even if you only care about performance, for the maximum performance without Julia's performance footguns, use Rust instead!

-Personally, I do currently use Julia for quickly testing some numerical ideas in the REPL, for my weekly submissions for lectures about numerics and for plotting.
-For everything else including non weekly submissions and projects, I use Rust.
+Personally, I currently use Julia for quickly testing some numerical ideas in the REPL, for some weekly university submissions and for plotting.
+For everything else, I use Rust.
+For some projects, I even use both by exporting the results of my Rust program and visualizing them with Julia.
+It is even possible to call Rust from Julia and the other way around.

 For some projects, I even use both!
 I export the results of my Rust program and visualize them with Julia 😃

-Is the the two-language problem really a problem for developers?
+Is the two-language problem really a problem for developers?

 I don't think so.
 Statically and dynamically typed languages have their own strengths and use cases, especially for scientific computing.

-I am very happy about having Julia replacing Python for scientific computing and Rust replacing C/C++ (not only in scientific computing 😉).
-It is a needed evolution of programming languages!
+I am very happy about having Julia replacing Python in scientific computing and Rust replacing C/C++ (not only in scientific computing 😉).
+It is a needed evolution of programming languages.

 It is not a war.
 The two languages should coexist.
 And I will continue pushing both of them 🥰